killdash9/broadcast.el/README.md

 buffer is not visible, (is not in a window), then it is excluded from broadcasts.
 This is to ensure that you don't change something without knowing it.

-Broadcast behavior implemented by intercepting commands using `pre-command-hook' and `post-command-hook'.
+Broadcast behavior implemented by intercepting commands using `pre-command-hook` and `post-command-hook`.
 Not all commands are broadcast.
 It attempts to only broadcast commands that make sense.
-The general strategy is to broadcast any command that modifies the state collected by `broadcast-get-state'.
-We also don't rebroadcast anything that modifies the window configuration.

 The Kill Ring
 -------------